chadkuehn/AlertBarWpf/README.md

 msgbar.SetInformationAlert("Sale begins on Aug 1");
 ```

-<h4>Retrieve UserControl</h4>
+<h4>Intall</h4>
 A <a href="https://www.nuget.org/packages/AlertBarWpf/">nuget</a> exists for this usercontrol.
-It can be installed within visual studio.
+It can be installed within Visual Studio.
 Alternatively, you can <a href="/ReadME/Library.zip">download</a> a ZIP file containing the DLL.
+In Visual Studio, you can add a Reference and browse to that file.
 Visit the author at <a href="http://chadkuehn.com">chadkuehn.com</a>.